 The Best Period Trackers

 If you want to give period tracking apps a crack, consider checking out the following.
-Whether you simply want a notification that you'll soon be surfing the crimson wave, or rather a full-on report on bodily-function, here are some apps for you:
+Whether you simply want a notification that your period should be due soon, or rather a full-on report on bodily-function, here are some apps for you:

 My Calendar - Period Tracker

 My Calendar allows you to track your periods, cycle, ovulation, fertile days, and symptoms.
 This app also includes programming to track irregular periods (we're talkin' to the 30 percent of women who experience irregular periods!), weight, temperature, moods, and blood flow, as well as sends reminders about birth control.
 With the ability to hide ovulation, fertility, and intercourse related data, this period tracker also works perfectly for girls and teens, as well as women who aren't sexually active or have a partner who cannot get them pregnant.
 Check out My Calendar here.